Highlands and Islands - Region Overview

 The Conservatives won the UK Parliament’s Moray constituency in 2017, and held it with a narrow majority in 2019.
 With slightly better polling or a strong local campaign, they may pull it off.
 It’s a similar story for the Lib Dems in Caithness, Sutherland and Ross, who hold the roughly equivalent Westminster seat of Caithness, Sutherland and Easter Ross.

-Regional List MSPs Elected 2016
+Regional List Vote and MSPs Elected

 #1: